shamy1st/git/README.md

         git rebase master               # Changes the base of the feature branch (do it in the feature branch) git switch master               # Switch to master branch git merge feature               # Fast-forward merge

+        git rebase --continue           # If conflict happen solve it then continue rebase git rebase --abort              # Cancel rebase
+        git rebase --skip               # Skip current commit of rebase if it is not important!

     ![](https://github.com/shamy1st/git/blob/main/rebase-1.png)
     ![](https://github.com/shamy1st/git/blob/main/rebase-2.png)